BrakingChanges/widen-line-qgis-plugin/README.md

 # TaxiwayWidener(AerodromeUtilities)

-TaxiwayWidener, now AerodromeUtilities is a simple plugin helping in fetching OSM data for airports, widening taxiways and converting polygons to linestring. **PLEASE NOTE: This plugin is quite incomplete :) so except many bugs**
+AerodromeUtilities is a simple plugin helping in fetching OSM data for airports, widening taxiways and converting polygons to linestring. **PLEASE NOTE: This plugin is quite incomplete :) so except many bugs**

 ## Fetching Airport OSM Data
 ![Fetching OSM Data](osmfetcher.png)